maxrbriggs/todo/README.txt

 todo [OPTION] [MESSAGE]...

-With no MESSAGE, execute EDITOR.
+With no MESSAGE, execute EDITOR on $TODO_DIR/todo.txt

 Options:
-	-a      Append to TODO without date
+	-a      Append to todo file without date
-	-c      Concatenate TODO
+	-c      Concatenate todo file
 	-h      Show this message

 Examples:
-	todo             Append to TODO and add date todo -a          Append to TODO
+	todo             Append to todo file and add date todo -a          Append to todo file
-	todo -a example  Append "example" to TODO
+	todo -a example  Append "example" to todo file

 Building
 --------